 These are the common reasons why a car battery fails.
 Learning them beforehand can help you find an instant solution whenever your car faces a battery failure.
 So, read through and thank me later!

 Are you aware that car batteries need to be replaced every 2 or 2 ½ years?
 If you’re not sure about the age of the battery in your car, a close visual inspection will reveal some important clues like small cracks on the battery casing that result in leaks and corrosion.

-Old or aging car batteries will be unable to hold a strong and steady charge, making it difficult to start your vehicle.
+Old or aging car batteries usually incur a problem with the charging system, making it difficult to start your vehicle.

 The alternator is responsible for charging the battery while the engine is turned on.
 You know what this means if the alternator is busted, right?
 It will prevent the battery from achieving a full charge, even if the battery is new.
 A broken or failing alternator will definitely cause premature battery failure.

 If this is the case, you should take your car to a garage to have the alternator checked.
-In worst case scenarios, the alternator should replace to prevent battery problems later on.
+In worst case scenarios, you must replace the alternator to prevent battery problems in the future.

-The battery supplies power and receives a charge via the battery cables.
+The battery supplies power and gets charged through the battery cables.
 Loose cables are one of the simplest reasons for hard starting or weak batteries.

 Open the hood and inspect the battery cables.
 The connections should be tight and free from corrosion.
-If the cables are loose, tighten them up using a socket set.
-You can easily remove corrosion with an old toothbrush and some plain water.
+If the cables are loose, tighten them up using a socket wrench.
+You can easily remove corrosion using an old toothbrush and some plain water.

 The battery in your car is sensitive to heat and cold.
 Keep in mind that exposure to extreme temperatures is the primary killer of car batteries in both old and new.
 Temperatures exceeding 100 degrees or below 10 degrees Fahrenheit are the primary factor that will shorten the life of any type of car battery.